ojask12/ds-resume/README.md

 ## Projects:
 * [Santander Customer Satisfaction](https://github.com/ojask12/Predict-Customer-Satisfaction) <br>
-_Santander Bank has provided information collected throughout the customer journey and the associated end of journey outcome of customer satisfaction. <br>
+_Santander Bank has provided information collected throughout the customer journey and the associated end of journey outcome of customer satisfaction.
 The bank has anonymized the features provided.
 The task is to identify high impact predictors which will be of great use for the bank. <br>
 •	Analysed a highly imbalanced dataset (majority customer satisfied) with 370 anonymized predictors and implemented <br>
 Gradient Boosting, Random Forest, Decision Trees to predict customer satisfaction with bank’s services accurately. <br>